-Victory Brooks reigns supreme as a Russian-born American Pop-Rap singer and songwriter.
+Victory Brooks reigns supreme as a Russian-born Pop-Rap singer and songwriter.
 Originally discovered as a rock guitar virtuoso, she was reborn as a highly stylized Hip-hop artist.

 Her music reflects a wide range of stylistic influences, as she blends together genres through her spirited instrumentations, charismatic vocals, and unapologetic lyrical techniques.